ibtisam-adil/bookstore/README.md

 ## 🚀 Live Demo <a name="To-do List"></a>

 [@bookstore](https://ibtisam-bookstore.netlify.app/)
-This is live version of my protfolio project.you can click on this link to watch live demo
+This is live version of my bookstore project.you can click on this link to watch live demo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>